 Your body is designed to enjoy and feel pleasure from eating.
 If humans didn’t enjoy eating, we wouldn’t be alive!
 When we’re hungry, our brain is designed to go out and seek food and feel pleasure when we eat to keep us alive.

 3. Practice including these foods into your life

 While you may read this article and agree, the real practice comes from experience.
 When you challenge yourself to include challenging foods that you classify as ‘good’ or ‘bad’ back into your life, then you can learn this lesson for yourself.
 It takes time and self-work, but it’s worth it.

-You can make nourishing yourself with all foods only one important part of your life, and recognize that it allows you to get out and enjoy life to the fullest without taking over your whole life.
+You can make nourishing yourself with only one important part of your life.
+And recognize that it allows you to get out and enjoy life to the fullest without taking over your whole life.